JuliaNLSolvers/Optim.jl/README.md

 ### Linear programming

-For tools for doing linear programming, you should look into the MathProg package.
+For linear programming and extensions, see the [JuMP](https://github.com/JuliaOpt/JuMP.jl) and [MathProgBase](https://github.com/JuliaOpt/MathProgBase.jl) packages.

 ## State of the Library